spdx/license-list-XML/DOCS/git-usage.md

 For the following steps, we'll assume that you're adding a new license called the XYZ license.

-1. In the terminal, make sure you're starting on the master branch, and that it's up to date with the upstream's master:
+1. In the terminal, make sure you're starting on the main branch, and that it's up to date with the upstream's main:
-  * **Change to the master branch**: `git checkout master`
+  * **Change to the main branch**: `git checkout main`
-  * **Pull in any updates from upstream**: `git pull upstream master`
+  * **Pull in any updates from upstream**: `git pull upstream main`
 2. Now that it's synced with upstream, you'll create a branch into which you'll commit your changes.
 I'm calling it "xyz" here for the new license, but you can name it anything unique.
   * **Create new branch**: `git checkout -b xyz`
 3. When the new branch is created, git will also automatically change it so that the new branch is your working branch.
 You can type `git status` to see your current working branch: ![screenshot from typing `git status` on clean repo](/DOCS/images/git-usage-git-status-clean.png)